H3AR7B3A7/SpringBootInAction/README.md

 In [spring courses](https://github.com/H3AR7B3A7/SpringCourses) and 'SpringServletStack' for [XML](https://github.com/H3AR7B3A7/SpringServletStackXml) and
 [JavaConfig](https://github.com/H3AR7B3A7/SpringServletStackCode) we already saw some concepts of configuration and security.
 We will explore them further in this application.

+### Setup
+To start off we created a project with the initializr including these dependencies:
+- Web
+- Thymeleaf
+- Jpa
+- H2 (we include H2, but switch out for MySQL later)

 ## Configuration
 What we need to understand about **Spring conditional configuration:** Most of the Spring default configuration beans only get created when we don't provide any of our own.
 We can write our own custom conditions in Spring by implementing the Condition interface.
 There are also some standard annotations to choose from like: **@ConditionalOnBean**, **@ConditionalOnMissingBean**, ...